Vanishing of negative $K$-theory in positive characteristic

 The cdh topology was introduced to apply resolution of singularities.
 To apply this theorem of Gabber, we refine the cdh topology to a topology that we call the \ldh~topology.
 This topology is by definition generated by the cdh topology, and morphisms which are flat finite surjective and of constant degree prime to a chosen prime $l$.
 This method of applying the \ldh~topology to replace resolution of singularities arguments with Gabber's theorem on alterations can also be used in other settings.
-See for example \cite{Kel12} where all the results of \cite{Voev00}, \cite{FV}, and \cite{Sus00} that assume resolution of singularities are proved in positive characteristic using this theorem of Gabber (using $\zpi$-coefficients of course, where $p$ is the characteristic of the base field).
+See for example \cite{KellyThesis} where all the results of \cite{Voev00}, \cite{FV}, and \cite{Sus00} that assume resolution of singularities are proved in positive characteristic using this theorem of Gabber (using $\zpi$-coefficients of course, where $p$ is the characteristic of the base field).
 See also \cite{HKO} where the \ldh~topology is used to generalise to positive characteristic Voevodsky's result identifying the algebra of bistable operations with the motivic Steenrod algebra.

-The material in this article is part of my Ph.D. thesis.
+\acknowledgements{The material in this article is part of my Ph.D. thesis.
 I am deeply indebted to Denis-Charles Cisinski for many discussions, for the choice of problem, and in particular for the myriad potential (not all equivalent) definitions for the \ldh~topology that he suggested.
-The readability of this paper was greatly improved following suggestions by Ariyan Javanpeykar, Giuseppe Ancona, and a referee.
+My original proof was much longer, and this much shorter one was discovered while preparing for a talk I gave in the Oberseminar in Algebraic Geometry at The University of Zurich.
+I thank them for the invitation.
+I also thank Thomas Geisser and Chuck Weibel for pointing out missing references.
+The readability of this paper was greatly improved following suggestions by Ariyan Javanpeykar, Giuseppe Ancona, and the referees.}